nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 ### Install with Helm

-Before installing NGINX Plus Ingress Controller, you must install NGINX Service Mesh with an [mTLS mode]({{< ref "/guides/secure-traffic-mtls.md" >}}) of `permissive`, or `strict`.
+Before installing NGINX Ingress Controller, you must install NGINX Service Mesh with an [mTLS mode]({{< ref "/guides/secure-traffic-mtls.md" >}}) of `permissive`, or `strict`.
 NGINX Ingress Controller will try to fetch certs from the SPIRE agent on startup.
-If it cannot reach the SPIRE agent, startup will fail, and NGINX Plus Ingress Controller will go into CrashLoopBackoff state.
+If it cannot reach the SPIRE agent, startup will fail, and NGINX Ingress Controller will go into CrashLoopBackoff state.
 The state will resolve once NGINX Ingress Controller connects to the SPIRE agent.
 For instructions on how to install NGINX Service Mesh, see the [Installation]({{< ref "/get-started/install.md" >}}) guide.

 {{< note >}} NGINX Plus Ingress Controller v2.2+ or NGINX OSS Ingress Controller v3.0+ is required to deploy via Helm and integrate with NGINX Service Mesh. {{< /note >}}

-Follow the [instructions](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/) to install the NGINX Plus version of the Ingress Controller with Helm.
+Follow the [instructions](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/) to install the NGINX Ingress Controller with Helm.
 Set the `nginxServiceMesh.enable` parameter to `true`.
 {{< note >}} This will configure NGINX Ingress Controller to route ingress traffic to NGINX Service Mesh workloads.
 If you would like to enable egress traffic, refer to the [Enable Egress](#enable-with-helm) section of this guide. {{< /note >}}